techservicesillinois/SecOps-Powershell-CISDSC/README.md

 The process of customizing these resources for your environment is outlined in [customization](docs/customization.md).

+# How do I use it?

+After installing the module and dependencies, find [example scripts](https://github.com/techservicesillinois/SecOps-Powershell-CISDSC/tree/main/src/CISDSC/examples) applicable to your build, modify as needed, and run.
+These scripts can also be run through system deployment tools like MECM.

 # How can I contribute?

 Contribution information can be found in the [contributions documentation](CONTRIBUTING.md).
 Any community engagement is subject to the [code of conduct](CODE_OF_CONDUCT.md).

 # Found a bug or a vulnerability?

 Disclosure details can be found in the [security documentation](SECURITY.md).